SakshiGattani/E-Commerce-Website/README.md

 # E-Commerce Website Project

 This repository contains the code for an E-Commerce Website, a web application designed to showcase the functionalities of an online shopping platform.
-The project is built using HTML, CSS, JavaScript, and PHP.
+The project is built using HTML, CSS, JavaScript, and React Js.
 It allows users to browse through products, add items to the cart, and simulate a basic checkout process.

 ## Table of Contents